Hiddendoom45/HumbleBTATracker/README.md

 ## Important Update

-As of Thursday October 31, 2019 has disabled the bundlestats api breaking the program, an update will be released soon to fix this.
+As of Thursday October 31, 2019 humble bundle has disabled the bundlestats api breaking the program, an update will be released soon to fix this.

 ## Installation